 A Memorandum of Agreement (MOA) setting out the regulatory framework and respective responsibilities for the management and operation of a validated or franchised programme of study is required prior to the commencement of any new arrangement in which the University is involved.
-The authorised signatory is the Vice-Chancellor or an Institutional Pro-Vice-Chancellor.
+The authorised signatory is the Vice-Chancellor or Institutional Pro-Vice Chancellor.

 The initial point of contact for advice for validated and franchised programmes is Academic Affairs.